Early Dawg

-Early Dawg is the debut solo studio album by American mandolinist David Grisman.
+Early Dawg is a live album by American mandolinist David Grisman, released in 1980.
 With Del McCoury on guitar and vocals, Jerry McCoury on bass, Bill Keith on banjo plus other well-known musicians, Grisman offers a mix of traditional songs, compositions by Bill Monroe and his own contributions, mainly of bluegrass and progressive bluegrass style.
+These are some of Grisman's earliest solo recordings from March 1966, except track 16 with Frank Wakefield was recorded in June 1973.
+The album was released on Sugar Hill.